Who is Oscar Onley? The talented Scottish climber breaking through at the Tour de France

 He was distanced by the likes of Vingegaard and Pogacar at the toughest gradients on the road stages to Hautacam and Superbagneres, but has shown he can ride his own pace to limit his losses, and has ridden a very mature race to rise to fourth overall.

+Nowhere was that more on show than on the queen stage of the Tour: stage 18 from Vif to Courchevel, with the summit finish 2,304m above sea level on the mythical Col de la Loze.

+Onley was distanced on the day’s second HC climb, the Col de la Madeleine, but paced himself well and was rejoined by his teammates on the valley road to Col de la Loze.
+With their support he conserved his energy and ultimately was the final GC rider to stick with Vingegaard and Pogacar on the steepest upper slopes of the formidable climb, only dropping in the closing few hundred metres.

-After stage 16’s race to Mont Ventoux he sits 2’01” behind Florian Lipowitz, the current third-placed rider and leader in the best young rider classification, and 38 seconds ahead of five-time Grand Tour winner Primoz Roglic, Lipowitz’s Red Bull-Bora-Hansgrohe teammate.
+After stage 16’s race to Mont Ventoux he was 2’01” behind Florian Lipowitz, the current third-placed rider and leader in the best young rider classification, but the queen stage saw him shave that deficit down to just 22 seconds, meaning Onley has a fine chance of both taking the white jersey in Paris and third spot on the podium.

+At the same time he built his advantage to 1’26” over five-time Grand Tour winner Primoz Roglic, Lipowitz’s Red Bull-Bora-Hansgrohe teammate, who currently sits fifth.

 By the end of the second week, it looked as though the Scot himself was starting to believe he is real deal.
 He told ITV4 on Monday, “It’s something I wasn’t expecting.
 It’s really been a successful week, the Hautacam stage gave me a lot of confidence on the first climb, when I saw Remco [Evenepoel] being dropped and [Matteo] Jorgenson in trouble and I still felt really good.
 That was my first real test in the mountains with multiple climbs.